JANE DOE IDENTIFIED

 It is believed that Ruth’s disappearance and subsequent death occurred sometime between the spring of 1988 and November 1991.
 Ruth would have been between 47-50 years old at this time and driving a green, 1976 Ford LTD (4-door) with possible damage to the front driver’s side corner.

-The Knox County Sheriff's Department was assisted by the following agencies:
+The Knox County Sheriff’s Department was assisted during this investigation by:

 East Galesburg Police Department

 National Missing & Unidentified Persons System (NamUs) with special thanks to Dr. Emily Craig